jdrestre/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 11-pow.py | 11. a ^ b | Write a function that computes a to the power of b and return the value.
 12-fizzbuzz.py | 12.
 Fizz Buzz | Write a function that prints the numbers from 1 to 100 separated by a space.
 13-insert_number.c, lists.h | 13.
 Insert in sorted linked list | Write a function in C that inserts a number into a sorted singly linked list.
+102-magic_calculation.py | 16.
+ByteCode -> Python #2 | Write the Python function def magic_calculation(a, b, c): that does exactly the same as the following Python bytecode